adra086/WORKSHOP-9/README.md

     Pixel Manipulation: Suggested different pixel manipulations like grayscale and color inversion, which made the mirror visually interesting.
     Debugging and Optimization: Guided me in troubleshooting issues related to lag and overlapping pixel effects, ensuring smooth real-time performance.

-## Screenshots

-    - Initial Setup - Live Video Feed : Screenshot showing the initial video feed before any manipulations.

-    - Pixel Manipulation Effects : Include a screenshot showing the different regions with their respective effects (inverted, grayscale, and RGB-shifted).

 ### Ideas for Further Development